When do I have to organise the plaque?

 How long does it take for the photo to be completed?

 It takes up to 12 weeks for the photo to be made and installed from the date ordered and payment is received by the cemetery.

-Q. Why does the plaque take so long to be to be made?
+Why does the plaque take so long to be made?

 Creating a plaque is an involved process using several technologies, including electronics and order entry, computer graphic designs and polymer plate technology, pattern making, sand casting with molten metal and finishing with sand blasting, tooling, spray painting and curing.

 What if I change my mind or make a mistake?